Time Runners: Plot

 The Runners appear to remain fixed at the age they were when they fell outside time, so once Jamie becomes a Runner he remains at twelve years old throughout the remaining books.

-Whilst their identities are not remembered and they no longer have a place in time they can be given the ability as runner to be seen and interact with the real world.

-Over the course of the books Jamie and Anna learn they have been lied too and that whilst hard and rare there is a way to return home but it requires a great sacrifice which may be their doom….
+While Runners are not remembered and do not have a place in time, they can be given the ability to be seen and interact with the real world.
+Over the course of the series, Jamie and Anna discover that they have been misled and that a difficult, though rare, method to return home exists, which requires a significant sacrifice.

 Freeze-Framed

 In the first book of the series, the narrator, Jamie Grant, is introduced, along with his mum and dad and little sister Ellie.
 Jamie is having trouble settling at school when he meets Anna, a Runner who appears to be fourteen years old but is later revealed to have many years of experience as a Runner.
 She attempts to protect Jamie from his first encounter with Darkling Midnight, but Jamie falls through a time break and is rescued by Senex, Anna's partner in the alliance.
 He becomes a Runner, and is revealed to be very strong, and he starts to learn how to exercise his control over time.